-Bifold doors are often used for closets and pantries.
-They are a space-saving solution in areas where swinging doors would require too much clearance space.
-These doors are available in single or paired units, and are often left unlocked.
-Some homeowners may decide to lock bifold units to keep children or other family members from accessing their contents.
-Whether you need a simple childproof lock or a more long-term solution, there are a number of ways to lock these doors using basic tools and equipment.
+One of the best ways to save space in closet or pantry areas is with bifold doors.
+They are especially useful in areas where swinging doors would require too much clearance space.
+Bifold doors are available in single or paired units, and rarely come with locking mechanisms.
+However, just because you need to save space, doesn't necessarily mean you don't need to protect the contents of your closet or pantry.
+Whether you need a simple childproof lock or a more long-term solution, there are a number of ways to install a bifold door lock using basic tools and equipment.

 Create additional clearance space for top-mounted locks if needed.
 These locks require about 1/8" of space between the top of the door and the frame.
 Look for the adjustment screw or nut at the bottom of the door (near the pivots).
 Turn this screw or nut to raise or lower the doors.

 Use surface bolts at the top of each leaf of a bi-fold door to add more security.
 These bolts are screwed to the face of the door near the edge that is farthest from the hinge or pivots.
 The strike for the bolts is installed on the frame or the wall above each door.
 Users can slide the bolts up and down to lock and unlock the door.
 Look for extended bolts for shorter users.